SiddharthMathurDeveloper/Networking/Notes.md

 - So Ethernet ports this is how we connect our devices to the router (Yellow) and wireless are that sticking out bars (Wifi) connection to the Internet (Blue port).

+***How do you connect to the Internet.Maybe you've got an ADSL connection. service provide gives you this connnetion ,bbut  if you fiber then WAN connection is Ethernet.***

+## Asymmetric Digital Subscriber Line (ADSL) :
+- Is a communication technology that offers faster connection speeds over traditional telephone lines than dial-up internet
+  provides.
+It powers many internet connections worldwide and enabled the broadband internet speeds that drove Web 2.0 and beyond.